panaaj/nmeasimulator/README.md

 - NMEASimulator will walk through each point of the Track at the interval set in the configuration screen.
 - If a track has multiple segments, NMEASimulator will concatenate all the segments into one contiguous Track*

+__3. Replay a recorded log.__
+- NMEASimulator can log the generated NMEA / Signal K output to a log file.
+- These log files can be replayed allowing the recorded data to be re-sent.

-_**NMEASimulator is a replacement for the NMEASimulator Chrome App** (Support for Chrome Apps end as of June 2020 for Windows, Mac & Linux)_
+_**NMEASimulator is a replacement for both the NMEASimulator and SignalKSimulator Chrome Apps** (Support for Chrome Apps end as of June 2021 for Windows, Mac & Linux)_

 ![image](https://user-images.githubusercontent.com/38519157/75314330-55c95380-58af-11ea-887c-392dcccbea3a.png)